-12. Pregnancy, paternal exposure and breast feeding Back to top
+12. Pregnancy, paternal exposure and breast feeding

 It is the responsibility of the specialist to provide advice on the need for contraception to male and female patients on initiation and at each review, but the ongoing responsibility for providing this advice rests with both the primary care prescriber and the specialist.